Bekirkryvz/Counter-Strike-2-chat-translater/README.md

+{Project does not work contact if you need an updat}

 THE PROGRAM IS BEING HIT BY A FALSE POSITIVE UNFORTUNATELY TRYING TO FIND A WAY AROUND IT

 This is a translator for Counter-Strike chat.
 In-game, any chat sent will be translated into your chosen language and instantly copied.
 Just paste it somewhere and read as if the Russian player thinks you don't understand them.